 The works include limited edition prints, unique multiples, textiles and rugs, 3-dimensional, community art, and architectural installations and facades.
 Richard Hassell’s art has been exhibited in institutional and private venues in the USA, Europe, and Asia, and is in private collections in Europe, Asia, the USA, and Australasia.

-WOHA – a Singapore-based architectural practice founded by Wong Mun Summ and Richard Hassell in 1994 – have gained global recognition for their integration of environmental and social principles at every stage of the design process.
-They have designed a diverse amount of innovative and highly influential projects, which have been built in a number of cities and countries, and their best-known projects have been widely publicised as benchmarks for sustainable design.
+WOHA – a Singapore-based architectural practice founded by Wong Mun Summ and Richard Hassell in 1994 – has gained global recognition for their integration of environmental and social principles at every stage of the design process.
+They have designed a diverse amount of innovative and highly influential projects, which have been built in a number of cities and countries, and their best-known projects have been widely publicized as benchmarks for sustainable design.

 In the PATalks interview series, PA’s founder and creative director, Hamid Hassanzadeh, sits down with leading architects and designers to discuss their lives, careers, and visions for the future.
 Watch/Listen to the episode or subscribe on YouTube, Apple Podcasts, Spotify, and Google Podcasts to catch the whole series.